-Definitions: The following tables contain scientific terms and measures, some of which may require explanation.Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
-MCL's are set as close to the Maxium Contaminant Level Goal as feasible using the best available treatment technology.Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLG's allow for a margin of safety.mg/l: milligrams per litre or ppm: parts per million - or one ounce in 7,350 gallons of water.ug/l: micrograms per litre or ppb: parts per billion - or one ounce in 7,350 gallons of water.ug/l: micrograms per litre or ppb: parts per billion - or one ounce in 7,350,000 gallons of water.na: not applicable.Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.Maximum Residual Disinfectant Level (MRDL): The highest level of disinfectant allowed in drinking water.
+Definitions: The following tables contain scientific terms and measures, some of which may require explanation.
+Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+MCL's are set as close to the Maximum Contaminant Level Goal as feasible using the best available treatment technology.
+Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLG's allow for a margin of safety.mg/l: milligrams per litre or ppm: parts per million - or one ounce in 7,350 gallons of water.ug/l: micrograms per litre or ppb: parts per billion - or one ounce in 7,350,000 gallons of water.na: not applicable.
+Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.
 Maximum Residual Disinfectant Level (MRDL): The highest level of disinfectant allowed in drinking water.
-Maximum Residual Disinfectant Level of disinfectant in drinking water below which there is no known or expected risk to health.
+Maximum Residual Disinfectant Level Goal (MRDLG): The level of disinfectant in drinking water below which there is no known or expected risk to health.
 MRDLG's allow for a margin of safety.
+Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
+Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.